wcimediastudios/faq/README.md

-# How to use virtal tour plugin in Wordpress
+# How to use virtual tour plugin in Wordpress

 ## Step 1: Install Plugin
 ### 1. Login the back-end of the wordpress site